Tuesday, November 19, 2013

 Princes & Paupers

-Gate for Visitors is certainly awe-inspiring
+Gate for Visitors to the Palace is certainly awe-inspiring

 Our next foray meant a trip beyond the confines of Sultanahmet.
 We set off on the tram, an easy trip across the Golden Horn, to visit the very popular Dolmabache Palace.
 It seemed that everyone else had the same idea – the ticket office queue was long & the guided tour waiting list endless.
 At least we made it in before the daily admittance limit had been reached.
 First stop was the Selamlik or ceremonial rooms.
 Our English-speaking guide was professional but fast – there would be no lingering on this tour.
 We were also not allowed to take photos inside, so it was good to see security staff on the ball, picking up mobile phone camera cheats.